Staging and grading of bile duct cancer

 • N1 – the cancer has spread to 1 to 3 nearby lymph nodes.

-• N2 – the cancer has spread to four or more nearby lymph nodes.
+• N2 – the cancer has spread to 4 or more nearby lymph nodes.

 • M0 – the cancer has not spread to parts of the body that are far away from the bile duct.

-• M1 – the cancer has spread to parts of the body that are far away from the bile duct.
-For example, it has spread to the bones, lungs or distant parts of the liver.
+• M1 – the cancer has spread to parts of the body that are far away from the bile duct, such as the lungs.

 Number staging

-There are five main stages of perihilar bile duct cancer.
+There are 4 main stages of perihilar bile duct cancer.

 Stage 1

-There is only one tumour and it is only in the bile duct.
+The tumour is only in the bile duct.

 Stage 2